logo

 Abstract

-mRNA SARS-CoV-2 vaccines, while generally safe and effective, can elicit poor immunogenic responses in immunocompromised individuals, including people living with HIV (PLWH).
-This study investigated whether baseline gut microbiota predicts immune responses to the BNT162b2 mRNA SARS-CoV-2 vaccine in healthy controls and PLWH.
-Individuals with high spike IgG titers and high spike-specific CD4⁺ T-cell responses showed low gut α-diversity. *Bifidobacterium* and *Faecalibacterium* were associated with higher spike IgG titers, while *Cloacibacillus* was associated with lower titers.
-The findings suggest that microbiome modulation could optimize SARS-CoV-2 mRNA vaccine immunogenicity.
+Although mRNA SARS-CoV-2 vaccines are generally safe and effective, in certain immunocompromised individuals they can elicit poor immunogenic responses.
+Among these individuals, people living with HIV (PLWH) have poor immunogenicity to several oral and parenteral vaccines.
+As the gut microbiome is known to affect vaccine immunogenicity, we investigated whether baseline gut microbiota predicts immune responses to the BNT162b2 mRNA SARS-CoV-2 vaccine in healthy controls and PLWH after two doses of BNT162b2.
+Individuals with high spike IgG titers and high spike-specific CD4+ T-cell responses against SARS-CoV-2 showed low α-diversity in the gut.
+Here, we investigated and presented initial evidence that the gut microbial composition influences the response to BNT162b2 in PLWH.
+From our predictive models, Bifidobacterium and Faecalibacterium appeared to be microbial markers of individuals with higher spike IgG titers, while Cloacibacillus was associated with low spike IgG titers.
+We therefore propose that microbiome modulation could optimize immunogenicity of SARS-CoV-2 mRNA vaccines.

 Publisher